opera-gaming/gxmods/documentation/mods.md

 ### Keyboard sounds

 You can provide a single sound for a key or a list of sounds that will be played in the provided order.
-You can keep keys empty which means that no sound will be played or remove key and in that case default sound will be played.
+You can include one empty string which means that no sound will be played or remove key and in that case default sound will be played.

 The sample [manifest.json](Mod_Template/manifest.json) shows all the keyboard sounds that can be added.